cucumber/aruba/README.md

 * Manipulate the file system and the process environment
 * Automatically reset state of file system and process environment between tests

+Our Vision:

+* Help our users to build better command line applications
+* Make creating documentation for command line simple and fun
+* Support the cucumber community in its effort to create a specification for all official cucumber implementations

 ## Install

 Add this line to your application's `Gemfile`: